spttruong/icd-code-logistic-regression/README.md

 14. Extract resulting set of codiagnoses in data format of choice (for simplicity, I exported as .csv)

 ## Dataset
-MIMIC-IV: a free, publicly available “relational database containing real hospital stays for patients admitted to a tertiary academic medical center in Boston, MA” [MIMIC-IV Documentation](https://mimic-iv.mit.edu/docs/).
+MIMIC-IV: a free, publicly available “relational database containing real hospital stays for patients admitted to a tertiary academic medical center in Boston, MA” [(MIMIC-IV Documentation)](https://mimic-iv.mit.edu/docs/).
 MIMIC-IV is the fourth iteration of the MIMIC medical health data repository of over 40,000 patients admitted to the Beth Israel Deaconess Medical Center (BIDMC).
 It was completely de-identified as of MIMIC-III with the removal of patient identifiers in accordance with the Health Insurance Portability and Accountability Act (HIPAA).

 - Full dataset size: 6.9 GB (.zip download from PhysioNet repository) - **REQUIRES CREDENTIALING**
 - Demo dataset: d_icd_diagnoses.csv (8.8 MB), diagnoses_icd_demo.csv (27MB)